fasten-project/pypi-resolver/README.md

                         Input should be a string of a package name or the names of multiple packages separated by spaces.
-Examples: 'django' or 'django=3.1.3' or 'django wagtail' -o OUTPUT_FILE, --output-file OUTPUT_FILE
+Examples: 'django' or 'django=3.1.3' or 'django wagtail' -l LOCAL_PROJECT, --local-project LOCAL_PROJECT
+                        The path of the requirements.txt file.
+When specified, the dependencies of a local project are resolved -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         File to save the output
   -f, --flask           Deploy flask api